 The Arts Department

-The Arts Division works to expand students’ self-confidence, self-awareness, and self-discipline through their own creative works and performances.
-By studying works from various cultures — both modern and historic — students become more accomplished practitioners and learn to articulate meaningful and informed responses to works of art.
+The Arts Division works to expand students’ confidence, awareness and discipline through their own creative works and performances.
+By studying work from different cultures–both contemporary and historic–students become more accomplished practitioners and learn to articulate informed and meaningful responses to works of art.

 CLASS IV: Students entering Class IV must enroll in one Elements of Style course (Art 11, 12M or 12E, 13 or 14) each semester.
 These four courses may be taken in any order, but all four must be completed by the end of a student’s Class III year.
 Members of Class IV may enroll in additional full-credit Arts Division courses only with the permission of the Academic Office.
 Chorus and/or Studio Music may be taken in addition to the required curriculum without such permission.